Our guest speaker for our October monthly meeting is Marisela Barbosa-Cortez. She is the author of "Hispanics and Latinos in Vallejo".

 During World War II, the bracero program brought an influx of Mexican immigrants, and the city of Vallejo saw a resurgence in Spanish-speaking community members.
 Over the next few decades, community organizations were created, and the number of Hispanic- and Latino-owned businesses increased.
 In the last decades of the 20th century, the community grew to over 25 percent of the city’s population.
 Today, Hispanics and Latinos are business owners, professionals, job creators, advocates, and a strong economic power in the city.

 This meeting will NOT be on Zoom.
 The event location is at Vallejo Naval and Historical Museum at 734 Marin Street in Vallejo California.
 Masks are encouraged but not required.
-The meeting starts at 1:30 pm PST on Thursday afternoon February 2nd.
+The meeting will be downstairs at the Museum because the elevator is broken.
+It starts at 1:30 pm PDT.
+We look forward to seeing you.